Top 20 Greatest Hits: Hamlet & the Bible

 - The series notes historical figures who, as some scholars have speculated, may have inspired the character of Polonius, and also the common association between Polonius as a Jephthah and Jephthah as a maker of unholy or rash vows.

-- I also explore Jephthah as the marginalized son of Gideon and a prostitute, driven from his home and at first cut off from his father's inheritance by jealous half-siblings.
+- I also explore Jephthah as the marginalized son of Gilead and a prostitute, driven from his home and at first cut off from his father's inheritance by jealous half-siblings.
 Marginalization can be violent, literally or figuratively, and Jephthah passes on this curse by marginalizing his daughter to an extreme, by sacrificing her, a dark and twisted echo of Abraham's willingness to sacrifice his son Isaac (but in that instance, the sacrifice is stopped and the boy saved).

 - This link is to post #12 in the series, containing the index and summaries for all posts in the series.